miraisolutions/Covid19/README.md

       - **Northern America**: Northern America (USA and Canada) data split by macroareas with heatmaps per country.
   - **Country**: Single country report.
+      - If available regional graphs and data will be displayed.
   - **Country Comparison**: Comparison report between N countries from all over the world.